LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 {{% notice blue "Note" "rocket" %}}
    Lines 9 and 14 in the example above are empty tags.
-   These are called **Fragments**.
-[Fragments](https://react.dev/reference/react/Fragment#usage) allow you to group multiple elements and treat them as a single element.
+   These are **Fragments**.
+[Fragments](https://react.dev/reference/react/Fragment#usage) allow you to group many elements and treat them as a single element.
 You will often find fragments in return statements.
 {{% /notice %}}

 ### Importing and Exporting